Careers for Juris Doctorate Degree Holders

 - Master of Arts in International Law - Teaches legal principles and practices of different countries and cultures

-- Master of Social Work - Educates students for careers in juvenile representation, family law mediation and child support enforcement
+- Master of Social Work - Educates students for careers in juvenile representation and child/family law

 Dual degree programs with studies related to law may include:

-- Master of Education - Qualifies graduates for careers in legal academics
+- Master of Education - Qualifies graduates for careers involving education policy or academia

 - Master of Science in Labor Relations - Provides an understanding of corporate law and human resource management